I pulled back the curtains just as the white Pathfinder swerved sharply through the black gate and came to an abrupt stop in front of the duplex.

 My heart thudded.
 “Who is he?”

-When I walked into the living room, I starred at the visitor in astonishment
+When I walked into the living room, I stared at the visitor in astonishment

 The last time I set my eyes on him was when he proposed to me, three years ago, shortly before he proceeded to Abuja for his youth service.
 The shy, thin, unattractive poverty stricken dude didn’t fit into my idea of the perfect lover but now as he stood, handsome and gorgeous in a blue t-shirt that blended with his sneakers, I saw before my very eyes my dream man.